-5. Representation Arrangements
+5. Representation arrangements

-5.1 Representation Review
+5.1 Representation review

-The Council is required to review its representation arrangements at least once every six years.
+Councils are required to review their representation arrangements at least once every six years.
 This review must consider:

 - the number of elected members (within the legal requirement to have a minimum of 6 and a maximum of 14 members) - the boundaries and names of each constituency - the number of members that will represent each constituency - whether or not to establish Maori constituencies for electors on the Maori roll.